 Identity theft was once mostly fodder for Hollywood thrillers, but the rapid rise in digital connectivity has turned it into one of the most common crimes in the country.
-In 2015, fraudsters pilfered the identities of more than 13 million Americans, according to a study by Javelin, a consumer research firm.
+From 2017 to 2018, consumer-reported identity theft increased nearly 20%, according to a report from the Federal Trade Commission (FTC).

 Sometimes, there is little consumers can do to prevent their identities from being stolen.
 But by recognizing the warning signs of identity theft, they can limit the damage, say experts.
-Here are seven things to look out for, courtesy of Krisanda and the federal government.
+Here are seven things to look out for, courtesy of Generali Global Assistance and the federal government.

 1. You get an out-of-the-blue call from a debt collection agency.